vandanrohatgi/shiro/README.md

-# Shiro WAF シロワフ शिरो वाफ
+# Shiro シロ शिरो

-A white list based firewall.
+A white list based web application firewall.
 Why?
-Because I have seen how much effort and time is gone into setup black list rules, improving them, taking care of bypasses.
+Because I have seen how much effort and time is gone into setup of black list rules, improving them, taking care of bypasses.
 Oh Im tired of the bypasses.

 Also I wanted to learn GO.